 After some 18 years of accumulating the collection, Morris passed in 2011, and his nephew Bill G. Starks began working with the Museum equipment, while also greatly expanding the archive collection.

-One of the Museum’s three objective is the old-school production of a weekly newspaper using letterpress technology.
+One of the Museum’s three focal points is the old-school production of a weekly newspaper using letterpress technology.
 The museum re-creates the contents and processes of a weekly newspaper while reflecting the typical environment including lighting, sounds, layout, and facilities representative of the 20th century.
-The other two focuses include Hominy History and the Field Family contributions to the area.
+We also focus on showcasing Hominy History and the Field Family’s contributions to printing, the city of Hominy, and Oklahoma.

 The museum is a way to become immersed in a part of America that is as central to its core as Benjamin Franklin!
-History is what we were and is the basis of what we become.
 Come see us this summer!
-The museum is Free to the general public and conveniently located on Main Street in Hominy, Oklahoma.
+The museum is Free to the general public and conveniently located at 109 W. Main Street in Hominy, Oklahoma 74035